 John Gilbert Baker (1834-1920) was born in Guisborough, England.
-He had worked as the first assistant at the library and herbarium of Royal Botanic Gardens, Kew for 43 years.
+He had been the Keeper of the Herbarium of Royal Botanic Gardens, Kew for 43 years.

 After Haworth’s death, there was a tendency to revert the genus Haworthia back to the Linnaean sense of Aloe, a situation that remained for ~50 years.
 In 1880, Baker published Synopsis of Aloineae and Yuccoideae, in the Journal of Linnean Society.
 Botany.
 This was the first recognition of Haworthia as a genus, since Haworth.
 The work contains 58 Haworthia species, divided into 13 sections.
 However, many are now considered to be hybrids.